awsdocs/amazon-connect-admin-guide/doc_source/contact-center-phone-number.md

 After you create an Amazon Connect instance, you can claim a phone number to use for your contact center\.
 After you claim a number, you can place a test call in to your contact center to confirm that it is working correctly\.
 If you want to keep a phone number you already have, you can port the phone number and use it with Amazon Connect\.

-Calls are handled in the contact center using the Contact Control Panel \(CCP\)\.
-The CCP is built in to the Amazon Connect Contact Center Manager \(CCM\)\.
+Agents handle calls using the Contact Control Panel \(CCP\)\.
 For more information, see [Amazon Connect Contact Control Panel](amazon-connect-contact-control-panel.md)\.

 **Topics**
 + [Claim a Phone Number](#claim-phone-number)